jenkinsci/sge-cloud-plugin/README.md

 ## Additional qsub Options

-So that you can see the `qsub` command used to submit jobs, the SGE Plugin prints the qsub command to the Jenkins job *Console Output*:
+So that you can see the `qsub` command that was used to submit jobs, the SGE Plugin prints the qsub command to the Jenkins job *Console Output*:

     Submitting SGE job using the command:
         "$SGE_BIN/qsub" ...    # Options not shown in docs because they will undoubtably be out-of-date